Our Story

 Labeled "at-risk" early in life and told he wasn't college material, Troy discovered the United States Air Force as a teenager—a decision that changed everything.
 The Air Force gave him discipline, direction, and access to education through the G.I.
 Bill.

 But Troy didn't stop there.
-He transformed that determination into an extraordinary educational journey, earning nine advanced degrees that give him unique perspective on the challenges facing overlooked communities:
+He transformed that determination into an extraordinary educational journey, earning eight advanced degrees that give him unique perspective on the challenges facing overlooked communities:

 J.D.